The Story of Astialiisa

 How to share the magic of Finnish design and the atmosphere of Astialiisa to everyone?

 My sons, Jaakko and Simo, have been helping out at Astialiisa from the very beginning.
 As a mother I was particularly proud, when in 2017 Simo joined me as a co-owner, and Astialiisa officially became a family business.
 Simo completed his studies in IT, and when he joined the business he began to build a webshop for Astialiisa, something that we had been dreaming of for a long time.
-The webshop was made in english and japanese, as we wanted to reach all vintage lovers and serve our customers that cannot visit the Astialiisa Shop in Helsinki.
+The webshop was made in English, Japanese and Finnish, as we wanted to reach all vintage lovers and serve our customers globally.

 “You must go on a long journey before you can really find out how wonderful home is”